How It Works

 3. Sample a dataset layout (feature types, assignments, graph size bounds).

-5. Execute node pipelines in topological order to produce latent outputs.
+5. Execute node pipelines in topological order to produce latent feature outputs.

-6. Convert latent outputs into observable X and y.
+6. Convert latent feature outputs into complete X_complete.

 Core Concepts